 Verbum is Bible study software, and there are literally dozens of different ways you can get to your Bible.
 Here are a few key ways you’ll use to open your Bible to a specific place.

-Enter a reference in the Go box.
+Enter a reference in the Command Box.
 In the autocomplete box that appears, select Open [the passage you entered] in preferred Bible.
 Your Bible will open to the passage that you input.
 Remember, you can click and drag your Bible resource panel to resize and move it to a configuration that works best for you.

 Open a Bible from the Library.
-Click the Library icon to open it.
+Click Library to open the Library.
 In the Library’s find box, enter type:Bible.
 You’ll see all of the resources in your library that are Bibles.
 (Depending on what you have in your library, you may also see various biblical manuscripts.)
 Click the title of the Bible you want to open.

 Set Your Preferred Bible